andrewzee23/a-password-manager/README.md

 | q         | quits the program|
 | s         | searches database on different parameters|
 | u         | allows user to update record in database|

+Inspiration for this was simple.
+I wanted to create something like this and after searching for a tutorial to no success.
+I decided to take a stab and at and well, here it is.

+Created by: Andrew Zamora